birajnp/Code-Review/_episodes/02-pair_programming.md

 For example, if one developer is distracted by some external interruption, the other person can get them back up to speed on the task more quickly.

+Even if you don't utilize pair programming daily, it can be a nice break from solo programming and even a little fun!
+Pair programming is especially useful in events like hackathons, where there may be more people than action items to do.
+Everyone will contribute to the project without stepping on toes and keeps the team fresh and motivated by swapping roles.

 ## Issues with Pair Programming
 Pair programming requires active focus, communication and participation from both programmers.
 Long periods of silence is a warning sign of something wrong.

 Pair programming simply won’t work well if:
-* Either participant isn’t focused on the task at hand
+* Either participant isn't focused on the task at hand
-* Either participant isn’t making an effort to engage in ongoing communication about the task at hand
+* Either participant isn't making an effort to engage in ongoing communication about the task at hand

 Other practices to avoid (in a larger team setting):
 * The same pairs of developers always working together, or developers never work on areas they are unfamiliar with